wmcooper2/google-maps-transit-fares/README.md

 ## Purpose
 This tool is intended to extract the transit fares from Google Maps.
+It is not a practical tool.
+It is just a contrived project of the pyautogui library simply because I had no other use for it but wanted to do *something* with it.

 ## Operation
 1. Manually set up Google Maps